Everything you need to know about HMRC tax investigations

 Based on the data you enter throughout the year, FreeAgent populates your Self Assessment tax returns and VAT returns with much of the information that HMRC requires.
 For sole traders, FreeAgent completes parts of the Self Employment page of the Self Assessment tax return.

-When it’s time to file, all you need to do is check the data, fill in the missing details and then submit your Self Assessment tax return or MTD-compliant VAT return directly to HMRC.
+When it’s time to file, all you need to do is check the data, fill in the missing details and then submit your Self Assessment tax return or MTD-compatible VAT return directly to HMRC.

 You can also give your accountant access to your FreeAgent account so they can check that the information on your returns is correct and, if you give them authority to do so, even file on your behalf.